iquadtree/DirectDLNA.bundle/README.md

   - Enable DLNA server in Plex settings (click on wrench icon at the top-right corner and select 'Settings - DLNA' in the list at the left pane)
   - Point your player to URI http://BASE-URL:32400/applications/dlna/media.m3u8 to get playlist (format will be defined automatically according to HTTP headers of user agent)

+## Configuring the plugin

+### Debugging endpoint

+  - To inspect user agent requests debug endpoint can be used.
+It disabled by default thus you have to set 'debug_endpoint' preference to 'true'.
+Then point UA to '/applications/dlna/debug' endpoint to get some plugin and user agent information into plugin log